 Devising perceivable content

 The design of the app or website is likely to contain valuable content.
 But it is only useful when the users know about its existence.
-Therefore, it is imperative to use more than just colour to show information.
+Therefore, it is imperative to use more than just color to show information.
 It is better to make the content perceivable in various ways.

 Multiple ways of navigation

 Multiple users communicate with a website in multiple ways.
 For instance, users with physical disabilities will operate websites using keyboard commands only.
 And not all websites operate in the same way.
-So one should reconsider giving users alternative ways to navigate, granting them to access more easily.
+So one should reconsider giving users alternative ways to navigate, granting them access more easily.

 UX designers must ensure that the design is accessible, so they test it on multiple browsers.
 They also have to ensure that the design is compatible with assistive technologies.
 That way, differently-abled people using assistive tools can concentrate on their energies on their needs.

 As the UX designer uses accessibility in UX design, they must also use ui ux testing to determine how to further it.
 They hardly wait till the end to conduct tests; instead, they do them every step of the way, so that they don’t design an app or website that might not work for some users.

 When UX designers use accessibility in UX design, there are only limited resources that make it easy for UX designers to understand.
 However, certain accessibility design principles can be integrated to get ahead of the situation: